 - Some models are designed to hold two pans per drawer, with those positioned front-to-back and place side-by-side.
 This enables you to hold several different products in multiple pans and increases the holding capacity.

-- Many models have self-closing drawers, which might be a benefit when you consider that units like this would free your hands when handling hot pans of food.
+- Many warming drawershave self-closing drawers, which might be a benefit when you consider that units like this would free your hands when handling hot pans of food.

 - A narrow design warming drawer can help you fit a unit into a tight space.